NALC works on several projects outside of our key strategic aims. Find out more below:

 This is something that the government has echoed.
 They have made transparency and openness a key priority for local government and highlighted their ambition to increase democratic accountability to empower communities and make it easier for them to contribute to the local decision-making process.

-Please note, although the transparency codes only require smaller and larger councils to comply, NALC is strongly encouraging all local councils with turnovers of less than £200,000 per year to comply with the transparency code for smaller authorities as a minimum.
+Please note although the transparency codes only require smaller and larger councils to comply, NALC strongly encourages all local councils with turnovers of less than £200,000 per year to comply with the transparency code for smaller authorities as a minimum.

 Larger councils with an annual turnover of above £200,000

-In 2015 the government introduced a transparency code called the Local Government Transparency Code (aimed largely at principal authorities and larger councils with a minimum annual precept or turnover of £200,000).
+In 2015 the government introduced a transparency code called the Local Government Transparency Code (mainly aimed at principal authorities and larger councils with a minimum annual precept or turnover of £200,000).

 NALC strongly recommends that all local councils with an annual turnover of above £200k comply with the code for best practice purposes (all sections apart from appendix 3 are mandatory).

 The government has advised local councils with an annual turnover of above £200k to publish the following information online:

 - Expenditure exceeding £500